cxvh/markdown-mermaid/docs/n00b-overview.md

 # Overview for n00bs

-As a sysadmin I frequently have to document things, including drawing stuff.
+As an IT professional one frequently has to document things, including drawing stuff.

-Using mermaid, I can type this as a comment in a script:
+Using mermaid, typing this as a comment in a script:

 ```
 graph TD